-The Group assesses on a regular basis if there is objective evidence of impairment of loans and receivables and HTM investments.
+The Group assesses on a regular basis if there is objective evidence of impairment of loans and receivables.
 The amount of impairment loss is measured as the difference between the asset's carrying amount and the present value of the estimated future cash flows discounted at the asset's original EIR.
-The Group uses individual impairment assessment on its loans and receivables and HTM investments.
-The Group did not assess its loans and receivables and HTM investments.
-The amount of loss is recognized in the consolidated statements of income with a corresponding reduction in the carrying value of the loans and receivables through an allowance account.
+The Group uses individual impairment assessment on its loans and receivables.
+The Group did not assess its loans and receivables for collective impairment due to the few counterparties which can be specifically identified.
+The amount of loss is recognized in the consolidated statement of comprehensive income with a corresponding reduction in the carrying value of the loans and receivables through an allowance account.

-As of June 30, 2018 and 2017, the total carrying value of the Group's receivables amounted to \$1.01 million and \$1.81 million, respectively (see Note 7) while the HTM investment amounted to \$8.59 million and \$5.15 million, respectively as of June 30, 2018 and 2017.
+As of September 30, 2018 and 2017, the total carrying value of the Group's receivables amounted to \$3.26 million and \$0.97 million, respectively (see Note 7) while the HTM investment amounted to \$8.48 million and \$5.09 million as of September 30, 2018 and 2017, respectively.
 No allowance for impairment was provided in 2018 and 2017.

-Impairment of AFS investments Measured at Fair Value
+Impairment of AFS investments measured at fair value